mayukh18/BlindChat/README.md

 # BlindChat

-A Facebook messenger bot that allows users to chat with other people on Facebook anonymously.
+**BlindChat** is a Facebook messenger bot that allows users to chat with other people on Facebook anonymously.
 It's more like [Omegle](http://www.omegle.com/) for messenger, with some differences and improvements.

+**Where can I test it out?**
 You can find it live [***here***](https://m.me/blindchat.go).

-### A bit of a background
+## A bit of a background

 I started out building BlindChat just to try out the messenger platform of Facebook and to try to build something usable out of it while learning in the process.
 It is more of an app rather than an AI chatbot.
 The outcome got a bit of traction and hence I improved certain parts of it, however, most of the code may be in an unorganized condition since those are built for quick prototyping.